simonmichael/hledger_site/src/index.md

 I’ve written a bunch of Python scripts to do my books using hledger.
 The nice thing is I no longer pay the $75/month for Quickbooks.
 --abhiyerra

+hledger suits me because of the relatively simple csv import process, reports that are nicely formatted, and the excellent documentation.
+--musings-26

+simonmic is pretty good about having a steady cadence of features/fixes rolling out with hledger without it breaking things.
+--gumnos

+hledger-web has worked so well for me.
+Going on nearly two years now.
+It is elegant, and reliable, with excellent documentation, generous community, and a quick, straightforward onramp.
+It is a perfect, free, and open-source remedy in a subscription-based, data-sucking, privacy destroying dystopia.
+It’s completely transformed my relationship to my finances for the better.
+--bitsonchips

+I’m not trying to spend all my time coding or fussing about under the hood ...
+I enter transactions manually as part of a routine.
+Checking-weekly, Savings-monthly, Investments-quarterly.
+I run quarterly reports and year-end closing statements and enjoy every moment of it.
+--bitsonchips

 `;
 </script>